 Don’t speak to the person in negatives.

-Try to be positive and redirect their behavior and attentions.
+Try to be positive.
 It is better to say “Let’s look at this book” than “Stop picking up that glass.”
-Redirecting works very well with those suffering from dementia.
+Focus on what is present versus what is lost.
 You can easily refocus their attention on positive activities that pose no danger or risk to them.

 Don’t live in the past.

 Never say “Don’t you remember?” or “I just told you that five times.”
-Your loved one can’t remember.
-He or she doesn’t know you just told them something repeatedly.
+Your loved one may not remember.
+He or she may not know you just told them something repeatedly.
 That time doesn’t exist for your loved one.
 The only time that does exist is the moment you are in, right now.

 Don’t let dementia scare you.